What is the average internet bill for NBN?

 - Data inclusion: While most NBN plans and home wireless plans include unlimited data by default, mobile broadband plans have a range of data caps which will determine how much you pay for your plan.

-- Add ons and extras: Providers will typically offer extras such as modems and phone lines for an additional cost which can impact your upfront or monthly cost.
+- Add-ons and extras: Providers will typically offer extras such as modems and phone lines, which can impact your upfront or monthly cost.
 Adding a lot of extras to your plan can make your internet costs creep up.

-- Discounts: Some providers offer discounts on your plan fees, often for a set amount of time like six months — this will reduce your monthly price but only for a limited time, so compare the standard pricing before signing up to a plan.
+- Discounts: Some providers offer discounts on your plan fees, often for a set amount of time (e.g. six months) — this will reduce your monthly price, but only for a limited time.
+Compare the standard pricing before signing up to a plan.

 All in all, choosing the best NBN plan for your household should be a balance between cost and choosing a plan with a good internet speed for your home.